Home

 Repartition after flatMap

-The result of flatMap operation is usually RDD with increased number of rows, but the number of partitions remains the same.
+The result of flatMap operation is usually RDD with an increased number of rows, but the number of partitions remains the same.
 This means that the memory load on each partition may become too large, and you may see all the delights of disk spillage and GC breaks.
-In this case it is better to repartition the flatMap output based on the predicted memory expansion.
+In this case, it is better to repartition the flatMap output based on the predicted memory expansion.

 Get rid of disk spills